It is a surgery in which part of a bone is added or removed to change its length or alignment and improve a damaged joint.

 The closed wedge produces a slight shortening of the bones.

-Osteotomies can be stabilized using fixation elements that are made of biodegradable materials, stainless steel and titanium.
+Osteotomies can be stabilized using fixation elements made of biodegradable materials, stainless steel, and titanium.

 The conventional forms of internal or external fixation use elements such as: